Psyhic/firstflutter/README.md

 # Day and Night Login Page - Flutter UI App
-## Dependecies reuired are Dart, Flutter and Android Studio with Emmulator
+## Dependecies required are Dart, Flutter and Android Studio with Emmulator

 **Packages used:**